Shop

 Going to Minnesota without stopping at Fulton would be like going to Minnesota without seeing one lake; it’s impossible.

-Modist Brewing
+Modist Brewing Co.

 505 N 3rd St, Minneapolis, MN | (612) 454-0258

-One of Minnesota’s most innovative breweries, Modist wants to buck the trend.
-Both with its beers and its taproom.
-Here you’ll find bold beers with intriguing ingredients.
+One of Minnesota’s most innovative breweries, Modist, wants to buck the trend both with its beers and its taproom.
+Here, you’ll find bold beers with intriguing ingredients.

 “We make alternative beers,” Modist boldly claims on its website.

-Or Dreamyard, a beer brewed entirely from oats and wheat malts and hopped with Citra and Sultana.
+Or DREAMYARD, a beer brewed entirely from oats and wheat malts and hopped with Citra and Sultana.

-That means Modist literally built a custom brewhouse to make the beers they wanted.
+That means Modist built a custom brewhouse to make the beers they wanted.
 For example, the brewhouse includes the region’s first mash filter, a piece of equipment that allows Modist Head Brewer and Co-Founder Keigan Knee to use any grain he wants in any percentage with only a fraction of the water used in a traditional brewery.

-This is just an uber cool brewery at the vanguard of the craft beer scene.
+This is just an uber-cool brewery at the vanguard of the craft beer scene.
 We expect big things from Modist in the future.

 Summit Brewing Company